Argentina sees 'better possibility' of holdout debt deal in 2015

 The government is in a legal tussle with holders of defaulted debt who spurned two debt swaps and sued for full repayment.
 The dispute, along with heavy trade controls and high inflation, has hammered business confidence in Latin America's No. 3 economy as it staggers toward recession.

 When it swapped 93 percent of its global bonds for new paper offering about 30 cents on the dollar in 2005 and 2010, Argentina included a clause saying no one would be offered a better restructuring deal.
-Argentina will be free of that clause in January.
+The clause expires in January.

 "At the end of this year, when the instruments that the vulture funds have used for extortion disappear, there will be a better possibility of dialogue with creditors who opted to stay out of the restructurings," Economy Minister Axel Kicillof said in an interview with Mexico's left-leaning La Jornada newspaper.

-Kicillof, one of President Cristina Fernandez's closest advisers, often calls the holdouts "vultures" and accuses them of trying to damage Argentina's economy in their pursuit of astronomical profits.
+Kicillof, one of President Cristina Fernandez's closest advisors, often calls the holdouts "vultures" and accuses them of trying to damage Argentina's economy in their pursuit of astronomical profits.

-Late on Monday, the Argentine economy ministry published a statement clarifying "there has been no modification in the government's stance with regards to the situation with the holdouts".
-Its offer would still consist of a new debt swap with the same terms as the 2005 and 2010 ones, it said.
-The holdouts have consistently rejected such a deal.

-Also on Monday, the U.S. court-appointed mediator in the debt dispute between Argentina and holdout creditors was given broad authority to grant other investors a seat at the negotiating table in an effort to agree on a comprehensive settlement.

-The debt saga started in 2002 when the country defaulted on about $100 billion (62.62 billion pounds) in bonds, part of a financial crisis that threw millions of middle class Argentines into poverty.
+The debt saga started in 2002 when the country defaulted on about $100 billion (78.12 billion pound) in bonds, part of a financial crisis that threw millions of middle class Argentines into poverty.

 The holdout hedge funds won U.S. court rulings saying Argentina must pay them at the same time it makes payments to the holders of its restructured bonds.